mbajoria1/LearningJava/01.CompletableFuture/CompletableFuture.md

 ## Completable thenApply

-thenApply can be used to call a function(A method which takes one or multiple parameters and returns something as well) in context of Completable future.
-Below is one small example.
-Refer to CFWithThenApply for full code.
+thenApply can be used to call a function(A method which takes one or multiple parameters and returns a value as well)
 ```
     public static int transform(int value){
         System.out.println("Transform called in thread:"+Thread.currentThread());